NMSC voluntary programs

 Applications should be addressed to the Director, NMSC and include:

 - An up-to-date CV and a covering letter outlining your specific area of interest;

 - A certified copy of your academic transcript/qualifications

 - A certified copy of your passport (and any relevant visas, if international).

 We endeavour to respond to all applications.
 Places are competitive and rely on the availability of on-site academic supervision.

 Our high school work experience program aims to give students an insight into the work performed by marine scientists, educators and technical staff who are based here at the Centre.

 Students typically work in our small Aquarium and can expect to undertake a variety of duties including (but are not limited to): tank cleaning, supervised tank maintenance, feeding marine organisms and assisting with collecting organisms for tank displays.
 Students may also assist in running some aspects of the Schools Program.

 We offer very limited work experience placements for secondary school students.
 Work experience is supervised by our Community Outreach and Education Manager and typically runs for 1 week.

-Places for opportunities in 2017 have been filled.
+Please note that all 2017 work experience placements have now been filled.
 There are no vacancies for the remainder of this year.
-If you are interested in a placement for 2018, please complete the High School Work Experience Application Form and forward to firstname.lastname@example.org.
-We apologise to all the students we're not able to accommodate in 2017, and wish them the very best with securing alternative options.
+If you are interested in a placement for 2018, please complete the High School Work Experience Application Form and send to email@example.com.

 On occasion, we may offer opportunities to the general public, to work with our trained professionals.